Natalie Roser Leans Over In Tiny Black Bikini In On Instagram

 “She’s a perfect woman,” declared a fan.

-In addition, Natalie posted another bikini pic five days ago and rocked a bright blue ensemble.
+Natalie posted another bikini pic five days ago and rocked a bright blue ensemble.
 Her deep tan was hard to miss and she smiled widely for the snap.
 The model stood next to rock formations at the beach and crossed her left leg in front.
-Her bandeau-style bikini top featured a piece of fabric that wrapped around her midriff, the extra pieces falling down her thighs, plus her bottoms had thin side straps that rested on her hips.
+Her bandeau-style bikini top featured a piece of fabric that wrapped around her midriff, with the extra pieces falling down her thighs.
+Her bottoms had thin side straps that rested on her hips.